 MiG-21bis of the 515.IAP from Tököl (Hungary) seen in 1984 at Damgarten during a firing camp. © A.Timokhin.

-Ce MiG-21bis du 515.IAP était equipé au-dessus du viseur tête haute d'un petit boîtier destiné à la mise en oeuvre d'une bombe nucléaire tactique, ainsi que d'un pylône ventral BD3-66-21N destiné à recevoir une bombe nucléaire "244N".
-A noter également le missile-cible R-3P sous l'aile droite. © A.Timokhin.
+Ce MiG-21bis du 515.IAP était equipé au-dessus du viseur tête haute d'un petit boîtier destiné à la mise en oeuvre d'une bombe nucléaire tactique, ainsi que d'un pylône ventral BD3-66-21N destiné à recevoir cette dernière. © A.Timokhin.

 This MiG-21bis of the 515.IAP was equipped with a switchbox above the HUD that was used to drop a tactical nuclear bomb.
-A BD3-66-21N pylon for a "244N" nuclear bomb was attached under the fuselage.
-Note also the R-3P target missile under the right wing. © A.Timokhin.
+A dedicated BD3-66-21N pylon for a nuclear bomb was attached under the fuselage. © A.Timokhin.

 Organigramme 65.OBAE - 65.OBAE organization

-Extrait d'un film tourné à Damgarten, nous permettant d'observer la perche (courte) de remorquage d'un Il-28.
-Les canons NR-23 de la tourelle de queue étaient déposés. © O.Kozlov.
+Cette photo extraite du film "Tri Portsenka Riska" tourné à Kolomya en 1984, nous permet d'observer la perche (courte) de remorquage d'un Il-28.
+Les canons NR-23 de la tourelle de queue étaient déposés.

-Close up on the short towing boom of a Damgarten based Il-28.
-The NR-23 tail turret guns were removed. © O.Kozlov.
+Close up on the short towing boom of an Il-28.
+The NR-23 tail turret guns were removed.
+That picture is extracted from the movie "Tri Portsenka Riska" shot in Kolomya in 1984.

 Some former NVA PM-6 targets were tested by the Luftwaffe.
 This one is seen under the wing of a F-4F of the Manching test center. © WTD 61.